fommil/fpmortals/manuscript/main-text.md

 primary functionality of the typeclass.

-Before we introduce the complete typeclass hierarchy, we will look at the three most important typeclasses from a control flow perspective:
-`Functor`, `Applicative` and `Monad` (each extending the former).
+Before we introduce the complete typeclass hierarchy, we will look at the three most important methods from a control flow perspective, which live on: `Functor`, `Applicative` and `Monad` (each extending the former).

 | Typeclass     | Method    | From   |               | To     |
 |------------- |--------- |------ |------------- |------ |